OxES/CBVshrink/README.md

 the light curves using public co-trending basis vectors (CBV), variational Bayes, and shrinkage priors.

-The pipeline consists of a Python package `oxksc` and two scripts:
+The pipeline consists of a Python package `oxksc` and two command line scripts:

 - `keplerjc`: jump detection, classification, and removal
 - `keplersc`: variational Bayes-based systematics removal

+The scripts can be used to process Kepler light curves individually or in a batch with automatic MPI parallelisation.

 ## Installation